How To Determine Florida Spousal Support

 How Long Alimony/Spousal Support Will Be Issued

+The law sets limits on how long each type of alimony can last.
 Every situation is different, and judges take this into consideration when deciding how long alimony spousal support will be ordered.
-The order can also be modified if there are extenuating circumstances, including: job loss, income loss, and other financial difficulties that can result in the adjustment of alimony.
+The order can also be modified if there are extenuating circumstances such as job loss, income loss and other financial difficulties that can result in the adjustment of alimony.
+An existing alimony award can be terminated if the recipient has another source of support from a marriage or marriage-like relationship.

 Ensure That You Understand Your Rights To Spousal Support